apache/spark/docs/web-ui.md

   <img src="img/AllStagesPageDetail6.png" title="Stages metrics" alt="Stages metrics">
 </p>

-Aggregated metrics by executor show the same information aggregated by executor
+Aggregated metrics by executor show the same information aggregated by executor.

 <p style="text-align: center;">
   <img src="img/AllStagesPageDetail7.png" title="Stages metrics per executor" alt="Stages metrics per executors">
 </p>

-**Accumulators** are a type of shared variables, it provide a mutable variable that can be updated inside of a variety of transformations.
+**[Accumulators](rdd-programming-guide.html#accumulators)** are a type of shared variables.
+It provides a mutable variable that can be updated inside of a variety of transformations.
 It is possible to create accumulators with and without name, but only named accumulators are displayed.

 <p style="text-align: center;">
   <img src="img/AllStagesPageDetail8.png" title="Stage accumulator" alt="Stage accumulator">
 </p>

-Tasks details show the information of every task
+Tasks details basically includes the same information as in the summary section but detailed by task.
+It also includes links to review the logs and the task attempt number if it fails for any reason.
+If there are named accumulators, here it is possible to see the accumulator value at the end of each task.

 <p style="text-align: center;">
   <img src="img/AllStagesPageDetail9.png" title="Tasks" alt="Tasks">